istor-repairs.co.uk

 I've written this site mainly as an aide-memoire for myself but I see no reason not to publish it.
 Anyone is welcome to use it.
 Make sure you are competent within the meaning of the Gas Safety (Installation and Use) Regulations 1998 if you attempt to sort out your own boiler though.
 Gas accidents kill a dozen or two people every year and the cause is usually over-confident and under-competent technicians working without a full understanding of the appliance, or complete lack of service or safety-checking of the appliance, ever.

-But back on topic again, here are the problems I usually encounter when I attend a broken istor (in no particular order):
+But back on topic again, here are the problems I usually encounter when I attend an istor:

 This is the "dry fire thermistor", according to the fault section in the book.
-What they don't actually explain is the dry fire thermistor is a heat sensor attached to the top of the heat exchanger which shuts off the boiler if the temperature of the heat exchanger rises about about 90 degrees C. So if you have error code L9 you have to figure out WHY the heat exchanger is getting so hot.
-Usually a jammed pump.
+What they don't actually explain is the dry fire thermistor is a heat sensor attached to the top of the heat exchanger which shuts off the boiler if the temperature of the heat exchanger rises to about 90 degrees C. So if you have error code L9 you have to figure out WHY the heat exchanger is getting so hot.
+Usually a jammed or under-performing pump.
 They are horribly prone to sticking.
 Un-jamming it will work for a while but the problem will return.
 Fit a new pump.
 Sometimes the pump appears to be running correctly when actually it is not.
-The istor pump is noted for failing but continuing to run unsuitably slowly.
-This can fox even the most experienced repair technician!
+The istor pump is noted for partially failing but continuing to run - unsuitably slowly - this can fox even the most experienced repair technician!
 A new pump to replace the apparently working existing pump will often fix the L9 fault code.

 This is usually control board failure.
 Fit a new one.
 Be warned, they are EXPENSIVE.
 Prove the diagnosis by checking there is mains power passing through the On/Off switch.
 If the On/Off switch is supplying power, this is main control board failure.
 If not, then it is failure of the user display board.
 But the On/Off switch is always supplying power, in my experience....